Confiscation of Alcohol (Young Persons) Act 1997

-The Confiscation of Alcohol (Young Persons) Act 1997 is an Act of the Parliament of the United Kingdom.
-The purpose of the Act was to empower police officers to confiscate alcohol from the possession of any minors under the age of 18.
+The Confiscation of Alcohol (Young Persons) Act 1997 is an act of the Parliament of the United Kingdom.

+Background

 Previously only the purchase of alcohol was illegal by minors, and officers could take no action against a minor in possession of alcohol unless they were committing another offence.

+Provisions

-The Act was introduced to close this loophole and allow officers to seize alcohol in a minor's possession and create an offence for any person who fails to comply with a request to confiscate.
-The Act can also be applied to a person over 18 if the officer believes that the person intends to supply a minor with alcohol in their possession.
+The act empowered police officers to confiscate alcohol from the possession of any minors under the age of 18.
+The act was introduced to close this loophole and allow officers to seize alcohol in a minor's possession and create an offence for any person who fails to comply with a request to confiscate.
+Refusal to comply with a request to confiscate can attract a fine of up to £500.
+The act can also be applied to a person over 18 if the officer believes that the person intends to supply a minor with alcohol in their possession.

-The Act only applies in England, Wales and Northern Ireland.
+The act only applies in England, Wales and Northern Ireland.